Memento-Research/human-in-picture-concrete-ml/src/webapp/README.md

 ## Interact with the application

-Open the given URL link (search for a line like `Running on local URL:  http://127.0.0.1:8888/`).
+Open the given URL link that defaults to port `8888` (search in your terminal for a line `Running on local URL:  http://127.0.0.1:8888/` or [press here](http://localhost:8888/) to open the default port link).